edyan/neuralyzer/README.md

         --pretend            Don't run the queries
     -s, --sql                Display the SQL

-    -l, --limit=LIMIT        Limit the number of written records (update or insert).
-100 by default for insert -m, --mode=MODE          Set the mode : batch or queries [default: "batch"]
+    -m, --mode=MODE          Set the mode : batch or queries [default: "batch"]
 ```
 #### Example